 When our 1992 midsized hatchback rolled up I was less than enthusiastic.
 She gave me the damage slip which had nothing marked on it.
 “What about that?”
 I question while pointing at the spot where half the bumper used to be.
 “Oh, that happened last night.
 No worries.”
-The car was riddled with dings and dents.
+The car was more dings and dents than anything else.
 I would later find out that it looks exactly like every other car in Greece.
 No wonder the saleslady was surprised as I started marking off all the damage.
 This Crete road trip was off to a good start.

 What Road Rules?